Condition of State Highways -5c

 Missourians have repeatedly told MoDOT that keeping roads smooth is a top priority.
 Over the years, MoDOT has been able to fund pavement improvement projects on thousands of miles of state highways.

-As defined by Federal Highway Administration (FHWA), the target is based on the statewide asset management plan and represents MoDOT’s goal of maintaining the current conditions of Missouri's highways.
+As defined by the Federal Highway Administration (FHWA), the target is based on the statewide asset management plan and represents MoDOT’s goal of maintaining the current conditions of Missouri's highways.

 Purpose of the Measure: